afnog/afnog.github.io/sse/ldap/presentation.md

 * Eventually you will be asked to choose a database master password.
 * Use `afnog` as the password for this exercise.
 * Normally you'd choose something much stronger.
+* Record this password and keep it very safe!

 ---
 layout: false